-Last weekend I was speaking at The Puerto Vallarta Writers Conference and while eating at the famed, endless Sunday brunch at the Sheraton Buganvilias Resort & Spa, I suddenly became very inspired to write.
+Last weekend I was speaking at The Puerto Vallarta Writers Conference and while enjoying Sunday brunch at the Sheraton Buganvilias Resort & Spa, I suddenly became very inspired to write.
 Since my laptop was up in the room, I grabbed what was handy, (in this case it was my Alaska Airlines boarding pass from my purse) and started to write anyway.

 People ask me everyday if Mexico is safe.
 “Is Mexico safe?
 Will I get shot?”
 Well, I suppose it’s like if a person from Mexico asked me if they would get shot if they traveled to Los Angeles.
 Is it possible?
 Yes.
 Is it probable?
 No.

-The fact is, you have a 1.3% chance of being a victim of crime in Mexico.
+The fact is, you have less than one percent chance of being a victim of crime in Mexico.

 But, as a frequent traveler to Mexico, I think it’s only fair to let you know that there are some warnings to traveling in Mexico.